 Penalty for this subregulation: a fine of $1 000.

+[Regulation 10F inserted: Gazette 7 Dec 2018 p.
+4665-6.]

 10G.
 Chief Health Officer may request further information

 (1) This regulation applies if the Chief Health Officer directs a person in charge of a school to give a report to the Chief Health Officer in respect of a child who has not, or children who have not, been immunised against a vaccine preventable notifiable infectious disease.